 - demonstrate professional skills in industry-specific areas of study.

-- communicate using the diverse modes of theatre and electronic media.
+- converse and write using the diverse modes of industry standard communication.

-- evaluate their work within the context of the work of peers and professionals in theatre and electronic media.
+- evaluate their work within the context of the work of peers and professionals in their field.